 - 1. To prepare students to become familiar with the Standard Java technologies of J2SE - 2.
-To prepare students to excel in Object Oriented programming and to succeed as a Java Developer through global rigorous education. - 3.
-To provide Students with a solid foundation in OOP fundamentals required to solve programming problems and also to learn Advanced Java topics like J2ME, J2EE, JSP, JavaScript - 4.
-To inculcate in students professional and ethical attitude, multidisciplinary approach and an ability to relate Java programming issues to broader application context. - 5.
-To provide student with an academic environment aware of excellence, written ethical codes and guidelines and lifelong learning needed for a successful professional career.

-- a) Write a java program to find the Fibonacci series using recursive and non-recursive functions - b) Write a program to multiply two given matrices. - c) Write a program for Method overloading and Constructor overloading
+To provide Students with a solid foundation in OOP fundamentals required to solve programming problems and also to learn Advanced Java topics like J2ME, J2EE, JSP, JavaScript - 3.
+To train Students with good OOP programming breadth so as to comprehend, analyze, design and create novel products and solutions for the real life problems. - 4.
+To inculcate in students professional and ethical attitude, multidisciplinary approach and an ability to relate java programming issues to broader application context. - 5.
+To provide student with an academic environment aware of excellence, written ethical codes and guidelines and lifelong learning needed for a successful professional career - Week 1: Write a java program to find the Fibonacci series using recursive and non recursive functions - Week 2: Write a java program to multiply two given matrices. - Week 3: Write a java program for Method overloading and Constructor overloading - Week 4: Write a java program to display the employee details using Scanner class - Week 5: Write a java program that checks whether a given string is palindrome or not